Shelley v. Kraemer: Decision

 On May 3, 1948, the Supreme Court issued a unanimous 6–0 decision in favor of the Shelleys.
+Justices Robert H. Jackson, Stanley F. Reed, and Wiley Blount Rutledge recused themselves from the case, likely because they each owned property that was subject to restrictive covenants.
 The Supreme Court held "that the [racially] restrictive agreements, standing alone, cannot be regarded as violative of any rights guaranteed to petitioners by the Fourteenth Amendment."
 Private parties might abide by the terms of such a restrictive covenant, but they might not seek judicial enforcement of such a covenant, as that would be a state action.
 Because such state action would be discriminatory, the enforcement of a racially based restrictive covenant in a state court would therefore violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

 The court rejected the argument that since state courts would enforce a restrictive covenant against white people, judicial enforcement of restrictive covenants would not violate the Equal Protection Clause.
 The court noted that the Fourteenth Amendment guarantees individual rights, and that equal protection of the law is not achieved by the imposition of inequalities:

-Companion cases
+Application in the District of Columbia

 Hurd v.
 Hodge and Urciolo v.
-Hodge were companion cases from the District of Columbia.
+Hodge, from the District of Columbia, like McGhee v.
+Sipes, from the State of Michigan, was also a companion case, but had to be decided on different reasons.
 The Equal Protection Clause does not explicitly apply to a U.S. territory not in a U.S. state, but the Court found that both the Civil Rights Act of 1866 and treating persons in the District of Columbia like those in the states forbade restrictive covenants.

+Reaction

+Similar to the response to the Brown decision, there were wide levels of resistance.
+In this case, the resistance came from federal agencies.
+The Federal Housing Administration (FHA) commissioner Franklin D Richards announced two weeks later that the decision would "in no way affect the programs of this agency" adding that it was not "the policy of the Government to require private individuals to give up their right to dispose of their property as they [see] fit, as a condition of receiving the benefits of the National Housing Act."

+Notably, the decision only banned state enforcement of said contracts, and did not prevent such contracts from existing.
+Through the 1950s racially restrictive covenants continued to be added to deeds.
+The Mayers v.
+Ridley decision in 1972 ruled that the covenants themselves violated the Fair Housing Act and that county clerks should be prohibited from accepting deeds with such clauses.